aschnebelext/clean-code-pinata/README.md

 - Fix problems automatically
 - Easily extendable and configurable

-Again, you can use it with almost every Language, Framework or Library.
+Again, you can use it with almost every Language, Framework, or Library.

 If we could only make sure that 💩 doesn't slip into the code Repository...